The Zika Virus Travel Advice Guide

 If you are traveling in a region where multiple mosquito-borne illnesses are spreading, you may need a medical provider to determine which virus has infected you.
 Urine and/or blood tests are used to confirm suspected cases of the Zika virus.

+Since illnesses like the Zika virus can strike while traveling, make sure you have the medical insurance coverage you need abroad.
 For travelers making shorter trips, always consider a travel insurance plan to cover financial costs of illness and medical emergencies on your trips.

 Treatment for Zika Virus